Tofutush/Forty-Donuts/mspa.md

 Finally, regarding the first-ever comment I received.
 I know Eridan is a controversial character, and some people might even turn away from a fanventure because Eridan's in it.
 Please don't, since then you might miss some great fanventures like Be The Sea Dweller Lowblood.
 Eridan is my patron troll; he's far from my favorite character but also far from the least fav.
 He is the second troll to appear (first canon troll) for obvious plot reasons.
 But the thing I want to clarify is that as douchey as he is, he is well-written and interesting, like most characters in Homestuck.
 With these characters, it's not hard to make them FUNNY.
 Funny!
 This is exactly what the "hilarity ensues" in the description means.
 Everyone gets to crack jokes!

 Whoa, I have no idea I had written this much.
 Thank you for sticking with me.
 Now go and stick with this little fanventure I made with all my heart.
 [/spoiler]

-[spoiler close="Notes & CW" open="Notes & CW"]
-- Every instance of "god" or "gog" is replaced with "boy".
-- Content warnings: basically Homestuck level.
-If you can read through the entirety of Homestuck, you'll be able to handle this.
-[/spoiler]
 [/size]